timescale/docs/promscale/installation/binary.md

 </procedure>

 ## Install the Promscale pre-compiled binary
-Download the Promscale binaries and run them.
+Download the Promscale binary file and run the file.

 <procedure>

-### Installing Promscale from source
+### Installing Promscale from binary
-1. At the command prompt, as a root user, download the appropriate source files for your operating system (get the URL from the [GitHub repository releases page][releases]):
+1. At the command prompt, as a root user, download the appropriate file for your operating system (get the URL from the [GitHub repository releases page][releases]):
     ```bash
     curl -L -o promscale https://github.com/timescale/promscale/releases/download/<VERSION>/<PROMSCALE_DISTRIBUTION>